DEPARTMENT OF COMMUNICATION STUDIES

 Ph.D.
 Carleton University

-Dr. Vincent Raynauld is assistant professor in the Department of Communication Studies at Emerson College.
-He is also serving as a research fellow in the Engagement Lab at Emerson College, as a research associate in the Recherche en Communication Politique (GRCP) based in Laval University (Quebec City, Canada), and as an academic adviser for the non-profit research organization Samara in Toronto, Canada.
+In addition to teaching at Emerson College, Dr. Vincent Raynauld is serving as a research fellow in the Engagement Lab at Emerson College as a research associate in the Recherche en Communication Politique (GRCP) based in Laval University (Quebec City, Canada) and as an academic adviser for the non-profit research organization Samara in Toronto, Canada.
 His areas of research interest and publication include political communication, social media, research methods, e-politics, and journalism.
 He completed his doctorate in Communication at Carleton University under the supervision of Dr. André Turcotte in October 2013.

 Dr. Raynauld has earned several awards throughout his graduate studies.
 In 2007, he was awarded a Joseph-Armand Bombardier Canada Graduate Scholarship (CGS) as well as a David and Rachel Epstein Scholarship, one of Carleton University's most competitive awards for graduate students.
 More recently, he won Carleton University's Senate Medal for outstanding work at the doctoral level in June 2014.

 A native of Montreal (Quebec, Canada), Dr. Raynauld has also served as a research consultant for the Senate of Canada.
 At the request of Senator Pierre de Bané, he released in October 2012 an extensive study of the structure of the flagship nightly newscasts of CBC/Radio-Canada in Canada.

 Giasson, T., V. Raynauld and C. Darisse (2011), “Hypercitizens from a Distinct Society: Characterizing Quebec’s Political Bloggers' Online and Offline Political Involvement”, International Journal of Interactive Communication Systems